 - Learn the basics of stand-up comedy in a structured class setting

 - Mold topics into an original routine through a weekly on-stage performance workshop

 - Translate your ideas into a crafted act through proper joke structure and editing techniques

 - Experiment with elements of improv and acting to create a unique and organic performance

 - Hone your joke-crafting skills with a focus on writing content

 Comedy Classes Include:

-- Six three-hour-long comedy class sessions at Helium Comedy Club, Saturdays from 1 to 4pm
+- Six two-hour-long comedy class sessions at Helium Comedy Club, Wednesdays from 6:00 - 8:00 PM